BYUCS235/cs235-assignments/Unit01-Intro-to-cpp/homework1a-intro-to-cpp/instructions.md

 - The program should exit when given an empty operation
 - Follow the formatting demonstrated in the example

+There is no input file for the calculator assignment, so you should just type in values at the prompt.
+Look in the test_files directory for examples
+operation: add
+left operand: 1
+right operand: 2
+3

+In this example, your code should prompt the user for an operation using the "input" function provided in the calculator.cpp file.
+You should enter "add" in your terminal window.
+Then your program should prompt the user for "left operand".
+You should enter 1 in your terminal.
+You should call the "input" function with the prompt "right operand" and the user should enter 2.
+Your program should then output the answer "3"
 **Example**

 ```